 But first, why do we even experience menopause?
 In the big picture, menopause is rather rare.
 Besides humans, orcas and pilots whales are the only other species where the females live significantly beyond their reproductive age.
 The average age of menopause hovers around 50, and most women can expect to live another 30 years or so.
 That indicates its importance.
 It wouldn’t have been uniquely established and preserved in just a couple species if it didn’t provide huge benefits to those species.
 And sure enough:

 To boot, many women I know say menopause ushers in the most focused, creative time of their lives.
 If their reproductive years (particularly perimenopausal ones) were characterized by hormonal chaos, they often find themselves grateful to be free of the perpetual fluctuation.
 But mostly they say they’ve entered a time of life when they feel more confident and self-possessed.
-(Joan Erikson, wife of noted psychologist Erik Erikson as well as author, psychologist, teacher, and artisan, writes insightfully about this transition.)
+(Joan Erikson, author, psychologist, teacher, artisan, and wife of noted psychologist Erik Erikson, writes insightfully about this transition.)

 All this said, menopause can also present its share of physical difficulties for many, if not most, women at some point.
 But do these effects need to be as unpleasant as they often are?
 I’d venture to say no. I have a few posts in mind here, but let’s dig into dietary strategy today.

 First, let’s establish what changes physiologically during menopause.
 What are the most common symptoms of menopause?
 And what does the evidence say about how diet affects those symptoms?